-The CPAs are under the jurisdiction of the Ministry of Environment and managed local by communities.
-The CPAs mainly of consist which mangroves, are important for carbon sequestration, fish breeding, fish nutrients, and coastline protection.
-The 5 CPAs supported by the project cover 4,205 hectares, and are managed by 777 households
+The CPAs are under the jurisdiction of the Ministry of Environment and are managed by local communities.
+The CPAs consist mainly of mangroves, which are important for carbon sequestration, fish breeding, fish nutrients, and coastline protection.
+The 5 CPAs supported by the project cover 4,205 hectares, and are managed by 777 households (consisting of 3,890 family members) from 15 villages.
+The communities are poor, and rely on small-scale agriculture and collection of non-timber forest products for survival.